Valuation Multiples for a Roofing Company

 Businesses in this industry are primarily engaged in roofing and siding.
 This includes installation as well as repairs.
 As specialty contractors, individuals in this industry are in high demand and growing.
 There are nearly 108,000 roofing contracting companies in the United States.
 These roofing companies generate over $51.9 billion in revenue.
 With high demand, and expected growth now is a great time to consider buying or selling a roofing company.
 The first step in doing so is understanding the value of a roofing company.

 Valuing a Roofing Company

 There are many aspects a valuation expert considers when valuing a roofing company.
-This includes how the service mix is split – residential vs commercial, what the management team looks like, the online reputation and presence, among other factors.
+This includes how the service mix is split – residential vs commercial, what the management team looks like, and the online reputation and presence, among other factors.
 The overall economic health can also significantly impact the value of a roofing company.
-For more information, see Valuing a Roofing Company.
+For more information, see Value Drivers for a Roofing Company as well as Valuing a Roofing Company.

 Understanding the value of a roofing business is vital when selling.
 A business valuation can help you determine a fair listing price.
 Most businesses don’t sell because they are over-priced or have high owner dependence.
 A business valuation can help you understand how a buyer views your business.
 Peak Business Valuation, business appraiser, spends time helping owners prepare to sell their business for maximum value.

 If you are looking to buy a roofing company, a business valuation can help when negotiating a purchase price.
 Many businesses are over-priced.
 Understanding the fair market value can help you know what drives the value and the strengths and weaknesses of the roofing company.
 A business valuation is an important part of the due diligence process and can help you feel confident in your business purchase.
 Schedule a free consultation today to get started.